-The recommended column storage solution is 0.001 N sulfuric acid.
+The column storage solution is the same purity water as used for testing.
 The end plugs must be tightly inserted to prevent the column bed from drying out.
-Place the column in the column shipping box and place in a climate controlled environment.
+Place the column in the column shipping box and place in climate controlled environment.

-The column should not be exposed to temperatures above 24 °C during storage.
-For prolonged periods of storage (more than one month) it is recommended to store the column in a refrigerator (~4 °C).
+The column should not be exposed to temperatures above 24 $^{\circ}$ C during storage.
+For prolonged periods of storage (more than one month) it is recommended to store the column in a refrigerator (~4 $^{\circ}$ C).
 Do not allow the column to freeze as this can result in a cracked column bed.
 Allow the column to reach ambient temperature before installing the column on the test system.